PaKon – Network monitoring⚓︎

 Installation⚓︎

-By default, you can find Foris available at IP address http://192.168.1.1, after logging in, go to Updater tab.
-Check there Pakon, click on button Save and update and wait a while until all packages are successfully installed.
+By default, you can find reForis available at IP address http://192.168.1.1; after logging in, go to Package Management and then Packages.
+Enable Pakon there, click on the button Save and update, and wait a while until all packages are successfully installed.
 When they are, you will get a notification about that.

 CLI⚓︎